Typhoid vaccine

 What is typhoid fever?

 Symptoms of infection include constipation, high fever, headache, tiredness, loss of appetite, dizziness, cough and a rash on the torso (the body excluding the head and limbs).
 Infection can also cause serious bleeding in the intestines.
-Symptoms generally occur 1 to 3 weeks after getting infected, but can occur anytime between 3 days to 60 days after getting infected.
+Symptoms generally occur one to 3 weeks after getting infected but can occur anytime between 3 days to 60 days after getting infected.

 Salmonella typhi bacteria are carried in the bowel movements (stool) and urine of infected people.
-People who use the bathroom without proper hand washing can pass the bacteria on to others through food preparation or hand-to-mouth contact.
-You may also get sick by drinking water that has been contaminated with sewage, eating shellfish taken from sewage-polluted areas, or eating raw fruits and vegetables that may have been fertilized with human waste.
+People who use the bathroom without proper hand washing can pass the bacteria on to others.
+This occurs through food preparation or hand-to-mouth contact.
+You may get sick by drinking water that has been contaminated with sewage.
+Eating shellfish taken from sewage-polluted areas or eating raw fruits and vegetables that may have been fertilized with human waste will also put you at risk.
 Despite recovering from the illness, some people can be carriers of typhoid bacteria and spread the disease on to others.

-For a list of travel clinics in B.C., visit Public Health Agency of Canada: www.canada.ca/en/public-health/services/travel-health/yellow-fever/vaccination-centres-canada-british-columbia.html.
+For a list of travel clinics in B.C., visit Public Health Agency of Canada:https://www.canada.ca/en/public-health/services/travel-health/yellow-fever/vaccination-centres-canada-british-columbia.html.

-For more information on travel vaccines, see HealthLinkBC File #41c Travel Immunizations for Adults.
+For more information on travel vaccines, please visit HealthLinkBC File #41c Travel immunizations for adults.